-Trigger Response and Action Unauthorised clearing of vegetation Report and review incident within 30 days.
+Trigger Response Unauthorised clearing of vegetation Report and review incident within 30 days.
 Complete significant residual impact assessment of the incident.
 For incidents with a significant residual impact a rehabilitation plan is to be prepared and implemented.
 Review the Plan.
+Fencing continually damaged by flood waters.
+Replace fence with floating fences or re align fence.
+Update the Plan.